kalpaca/CakeLDAP/README.md

 3. after a match, we use ldap_get_dn to get the 'dn' attribute for this user

-4. we use this 'password' from first step and 'dn' to bind again and validate the user
+4. we use the 'password' from first step and 'dn' from previous step to bind again and validate the user

 ## Configuration